fedosejev/react.tips/data/checkboxes-in-react/content.md

 # Checkboxes in React.js

-How to you use checkboxes in React.js?
+How do you use checkboxes in React.js?
 We've learnt about radio buttons in [this tutorial](http://react.tips/radio-buttons-in-reactjs/), but what about checkboxes - do you use them differently in React?

 The short answer is: yes.

-Let me demonstrate how to use checkboxes with a help of a simple React application:
+Let me demonstrate how to use checkboxes with the help of a simple React application:

 <figure class="figure">
   <a href="https://fedosejev.github.io/checkboxes-in-react/" target="_blank">